aprsworld/wsBroadcast/README.md

 ## Persistence

 If --persist=[file] is specified on the command line, it will attempt to load and save persistent data to that file.
-It will attempt to load it, and die horribly if not found.
 Everytime it gets a persistent update it will attempt to write to the file and continue on happily if it cant.
-When the server receives a SIGHUP signal, it will attempt to write the latest changes to those files as well.
+When the server receives a SIGHUP signal, it will attempt to write the latest changes to that file as well.

 ## HTTP Interface